-In the operation of the website, ensuring the security of user input content is always one of the core considerations.Any unprocessed user input may become a potential security vulnerability, ranging from damaging the page layout to triggering cross-site scripting (XSS) attacks, posing a threat to website visitors.addslashesA filter is a practical feature.
+In website operation, ensuring the security of user input content is always one of the core considerations.Any unprocessed user input may become a potential security vulnerability, ranging from destroying the page layout to triggering cross-site scripting (XSS) attacks, harming website visitors.AnQiCMS (AnQiCMS) is a system that focuses on security and provides various tools to help us meet these challenges, including templates in theaddslashesThe filter is a practical feature

-The built-in security mechanism of AnQiCMS templates andaddslashespositioning
+The built-in security mechanism of the AnQiCMS template andaddslashespositioning

 However,addslashesThe application scenarios of the filter are different.
-It mainly targets the attributes that need to bestring literalsEmbedding user input situations, especially in JavaScript code blocks or HTML attribute values.In these scenarios, the default HTML entity escaping may not be sufficient to prevent all potential security issues.data-*and if the quotes and backslashes in the attribute values have not beenaddslashesProcessing may cause JavaScript syntax errors or premature closure of attribute values, thus leading to security vulnerabilities.
+It mainly targets the need tostring literalsThe scenario of embedding user input, especially in JavaScript code blocks or HTML attribute values.Under these circumstances, the default HTML entity escaping may not be sufficient to prevent all potential security issues.For example, if you need to take user input as a JavaScript variable value, or as an attribute of some HTML element,data-*attribute values, where the quotes and backslashes have not been processedaddslashesProcessing may cause JavaScript syntax errors or premature closure of attribute values, thus triggering security vulnerabilities.

 How to apply in AnQiCMS templateaddslashes

-Assume you want to pass some user comment content (such as througharchiveDetailobtainedContenta field) to a JavaScript function for processing at page load time:
+Assume you want to pass some user comment content (such as througharchiveDetailobtainedContentfield) to a JavaScript function for processing:

 {% archiveDetail userComment with name="Content" %}